explodingcamera/tinywasm/crates/parser/README.md

 - `std`: Enables the use of `std` and `std::io` for parsing from files and streams.
 - `log`: Enables logging of the parsing process using the `log` crate.
-- `parallel`: Enables multithreaded parsing and validation when `std` is available.
+- `parallel`: Enables multithreaded function parsing.
+Requires `std`.
+- `validate`: Enables `wasmparser` validation.
+Enabled by default and configurable through `ParserOptions`.

 ## Usage